-On the dusty banks of the Nile River in central Sudan, archaeologists digging in the “city of the dead” at Sedeinga recently found a huge trove of inscriptions in Meroitic, the earliest written language of Sub-Saharan Africa.
+On the dusty banks of the Nile River in northern Sudan, archaeologists digging in the “city of the dead” at Sedeinga recently found a huge trove of stone inscriptions in Meroitic, the earliest known written language of Sub-Saharan Africa.
 Examples of Meroitic are relatively rare, so the find represents a great new opportunity for linguistic study.
 A handful of archaeological sites and the written language are all that remains of the Kingdom of Kush, located in what is now Sudan.

 According to archaeologist David Edwards, writing in The Journal of African History and Annual Review of Anthropology, Kush is often overlooked due to the many Egyptian influences on its culture, up to and including pyramids.
 (Some might remember Kush from beloved children’s author John Bellairs, whose “cursed blue figurine” was a Kushite statue.)
 The Kingdom of Kush was based first at the city of Napata and later Meroe, home of the Meroitic language.
 At its height, Kush spanned more than a thousand kilometers from northern Sudan to the Blue Nile Region, and lasted for more than a thousand years.